Dinner at Eight (1933 film): Reception

+Pauline Kael wrote: "Jean Harlow, with her bee-stung pucker and her tinny voice, at her comic best."
+Leonard Maltin gave it four of four stars: "Vintage MGM constellation of stars portray various strata of society in N.Y.C., invited to dine and shine; Harlow in fine comedy form, but Dressler as dowager steals focus ... " Leslie Halliwell gave it a rare three of four stars: "Artificial but compelling pattern play from a Broadway success."

 Awards and honors

 Dinner at Eight was voted one of the ten best pictures of 1934 by Film Dailys annual poll of critics.

 In 2000, American Film Institute included the film in the list AFI's 100 Years...100 Laughs at number 85.

+In 2023, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.